-Flamenco Theatre (formerly, Inspiración Flamenca) presents American-based and international professional flamenco artists.
-Intricate footwork, virtuosic guitar, powerful vocals, and beautiful costumes come together to deliver a dynamic, unforgettable show.
+Julia Chacón Flamenco Theatre (formerly, Inspiración Flamenca) presents American-based and international, professional flamenco artists delivering a dynamic show featuring the intricate footwork, virtuosic guitar, powerful vocals, and beautiful costumes emblematic of traditional flamenco.

-The troupe is currently performing a two-month series at Scottsdale Center for the Performing Arts, with 5 out of 8 concerts sold out and 94% ticket sales across the board.
-They are the first locally based company to be included in Scottsdale’s season programing in over a decade; selling out concerts and establishing themselves as a premiere performing arts organization in the Phoenix Valley.
+Julia was named a finalist for the 2019 Governor’s Arts Award and her company is the first locally-based company to be included in Scottsdale’s season programing in over a decade; selling out concerts and establishing themselves as a premiere performing arts organization in the Phoenix Valley.

-“Flamenco has inspired me to travel, to reach far beyond my comfort zone, and to sweat, cry and feel connected to the world in a way I could not otherwise imagine.
+“Flamenco has inspired me to travel, to reach far beyond my comfort zone, and to sweat, cry, and connect with the world in a way I could not otherwise imagine.
 It has inspired me from the beginning to reach further, to love deeper, to express more fully, and it continues to be an inexhaustible resource in my life.
 It is my hope that our performances spark inspiration in others, as flamenco has inspired me.”

 Through flamenco we transcend boundaries and connect.
 The mission of Julia Chacon Flamenco Theatre is to share this connection; to celebrate the community nature of flamenco and to promote cultural understanding through this rich and complex art.